raybai07/MtMBSP/README.md

 In the second step, the remaining regression coefficients are estimated with the Gibbs sampler.

 The computational gains from using two-step algorithm rather than one-step are much more evident for larger p.
 However, the two-step estimator often has superior estimation and variable selection over the one-step estimator when p is large, even if the computational gain is modest.
-Below, we demonstrate how to use the `Mt_MBSP` function with the two-step algorithm when dataset with n=150, p=1000, s=10 (where s is the number of significant covariates), and q=4 responses with two continuous and two binary responses, i.e. `response_types = c('continuous','binary','continuous','binary')`.
+Below, we demonstrate how to use the `Mt_MBSP` function with the two-step algorithm on a simulated dataset with n=150, p=1000, s=10 (where s is the number of significant covariates), and q=4 responses with two continuous and two binary responses, i.e. `response_types = c('continuous','binary','continuous','binary')`.

 ```
 n <- 150  # sample size